taphos/oculus-natural-movement/README.md

  * Slow movements can be achieved by making small steps inside the in game marked tracker range.
  * Faster movements achieved by jogging in place.
 Steps are detected using head movements so it is better to jog hopping.
 It takes a bit to of practice to figure out the comfortable jogging style.

- Check the example video https://www.youtube.com/watch?v=LALSXmYQxe0
+ Check the example game video called EvilMech Runner https://www.youtube.com/watch?v=LALSXmYQxe0

 Author
 ======